ikarus-project/ikarus/docs/website/02_examples/kirchhoffPlate.md

 ## Description

-Kirchhoff type plate element is implemented in `iks004_kirchhoffPlate.cpp` using the automatic differentiation technique as commented before.
+Kirchhoff-type plate element is implemented in `iks004_kirchhoffPlate.cpp` using the automatic differentiation technique as commented before.
 The basis used for discretization is a NURBS basis from the `dune-iga` module.
-The problem is solved and convergence plots are created by comparing the solutions to the available analytical solutions for the simply supported case.
+The problem is solved, and convergence plots are created by comparing the solutions to the available analytical solutions for the simply supported case.

 ## Code highlights

-Similar to the `struct` named `Solid` in `iks003_incompressible_LinearElasticity.cpp`, here a `struct`named `KirchhoffPlate` is created as an object of `AutoDiffFE`.
+Similar to the `struct` named `Solid` in `iks003_incompressible_LinearElasticity.cpp`, here a `struct` named `KirchhoffPlate` is created as an object of `AutoDiffFE`.
 It is constructed as shown below:
 ```cpp
 KirchhoffPlate(const Basis &basis, const typename LocalView::Element &element, double p_Emodul, double p_nu,